jameshyojaelee/CellAnnot-GPT/docs/demo.md

 ## 1. Script (3 minutes)

 **0:00 – Hook (30 sec)**
 "Single-cell biologists spend days matching clusters to cell types by hand.
-With CellAnnot-GPT, we can do it in minutes, with evidence citations.
+With GPT Cell Annotator, we can do it in minutes, with evidence citations.
 Let me show you how our current build works."

 **0:30 – Setup (20 sec)**
 "I've pre-computed marker genes for a PBMC dataset—standard practice after clustering in Scanpy.
 The backend API is running locally (`uvicorn backend.api.main:app`) and our Streamlit UI is connected to it."

 **0:50 – Upload & Context (30 sec)**
 "First, I upload the CSV of clusters and markers.
-CellAnnot-GPT recognizes the structure and caches the data.
+GPT Cell Annotator recognizes the structure and caches the data.
 I set the context to human blood to steer the ontology."

 **1:20 – Batch Annotation (45 sec)**
 "We hit ‘Batch Annotate’.
 Under the hood, the annotator crafts prompts for each cluster, calls GPT-4o, then cross-checks every suggestion against our marker database.
 Within seconds we have preliminary labels."